wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/3-monitor-usage-performance.md

 You've successfully added reports to your workspace, published an app, and begun the process of collaborating with the Products team.
-News of how useful workspaces are begins to spread around Tailwind and more and more users get added to the workspace.
+News of how useful workspaces are begins to spread around Tailwind and more users get added to the workspace.
 The Sales team knows that performance may reduce as more users get added so would like you to monitor usage and performance of the workspace.

 Knowing how your workspace is being used and is performing is crucial for several reasons: